Arceto Clark

 Arceto Martinez Clark (born September 29, 1989) is an American former football wide receiver.
 He played college football for the Mississippi State.
 He signed with the Seattle Seahawks as an undrafted free agent in 2013.
 With the Seahawks, he won Super Bowl XLVIII over the Denver Broncos.

-Early years
+Early life

 Clark was born in Tupelo, Mississippi.
 A graduate of Shannon High School in Shannon, Mississippi, Clark was selected to play in the Mississippi-Alabama High School All-Star game at the wide receiver position.
 He was ranked among the top 25 high school recruits in the state of Mississippi by The Clarion-Ledger following the conclusion of his senior season.
 He was selected as the Class 4A Division 4 Offensive Most Valuable Player in high school.

 Professional career

 Seattle Seahawks

 On June 4, 2013, Clark signed with the Seattle Seahawks as an undrafted free agent.
 On August 31, 2013, he was released by the Seahawks.